Advertising to children: Effects on children

 There are positive and negative implications to television advertising on young children, for both marketers and the children who view the advertisements.
+A study conducted in 2014 found a link between advertisements and the development of materialism in children.
+Children who were exposed to commercials displayed a stronger inclination to acquire products compared to children who did not, which in turn reinforced the development of materialism.
+A positive effect that advertising can have on children is increased autonomy and personal growth, both of which are categorized as dimensions of psychological wellbeing.
 Many advertising aimed at children is criticized for enforcing gender stereotypes.
 Some countries have broadcast codes that suggest that television advertisements should not contain exaggerated claims that will mislead or deceive children, abuse their trust or lack the understanding of persuasive intent in an advertisement.

 Many parents report being pestered by their children for the product they have seen on television.
 This phenomenon is dubbed "pester power", which means that little children pester their parents to buy things for them that they desire.
 A study showed that mothers are more likely to purchase a product for their children due to the emotional appeal of their children's response to an advertisement.

 Critics have likewise communicated concern with respect to the predominance of promoting brutal media, for example, films and computer games, focusing on children.
 Three reports by the Federal Trade Commission discovered significant help for such charges, and keeping in mind that reviews have not legitimately surveyed the effect of such publicizing, revealing that such advertisements do influence children's media inclinations.